George Song

 Takeaways

-As we’ve seen in this series of articles, useReducer is a hook pattern capable of solving a wide variety of simple to moderately complicated problems.
-Now that the scariest part of the pattern—reducers—is less scary, I hope you’ll reach for it more frequently, with creativity.
+As demonstrated in this series, useReducer is a hook pattern capable of solving a wide variety of problems, from simple to moderately complex.
+Now that the potentially intimidating aspect of the pattern (reducers) is hopefully less daunting, I encourage you to use useReducer more frequently and creatively.